-- a) The Investment Company can be liquidated at any time by the shareholders' meeting, which is subject to the quorum and majority requirements for amending the Articles of Incorporation. - b) A liquidation of the Investment Company shall be announced by the Investment Company in the Trade and Companies Register (RESA) and in at least two (2) daily newspapers of sufficiently broad circulation, one of which must be a Luxembourg newspaper. - c) If a situation arises resulting in the liquidation of the Investment Company, the issue of shares will be halted.
+A. The Investment Company can be liquidated at any time by the shareholders' meeting.
+For resolutions to be valid, the statutory quorum is required.

+B. A liquidation of the Investment Company shall, in accordance with the statutory provisions of the Investment Company, be published in the trade and companies register (RESA) and in at least two (2) sufficiently circulated daily newspapers, at least one of which is a Luxembourg newspaper.

+C. If a situation arises resulting in the liquidation of the Investment Company, the issue of shares will be discontinued.
 Unless otherwise determined by the Board of Directors, the redemption of shares shall continue to be possible, provided that equal treatment of the shareholders can be ensured.
-On the instructions of the Investment Company or, where applicable, the liquidators appointed by the shareholders' meeting, the custodian will divide the proceeds of the liquidation less the costs of liquidation and fees among the shareholders of the respective sub-funds according to their entitlement.
-The net proceeds of liquidation not collected by shareholders upon completion of the liquidation proceedings will at that time be deposited by the custodian with the Caisse de Consignation in the Grand Duchy of Luxembourg for the account of shareholders entitled to them, where such amounts will be forfeited if not claimed by the statutory deadline.
+On the instructions of the Investment Company, the custodian in agreement with the supervisory authority or, where applicable, the liquidators appointed by the shareholders' meeting, will divide the proceeds of the liquidation less the costs of liquidation and fees among the shareholders of the respective sub-funds according to their entitlement.
+The net proceeds of liquidation not collected by shareholders upon completion of the liquidation proceedings will at that time be deposited by the custodian with the Caisse de Consignation in Luxembourg for the account of shareholders entitled to them, where such amounts will be forfeited if not claimed there by the statutory deadline.

-d) The Investment Company may be the subject of cross-border and domestic mergers, either as a merging UCITS or as a receiving UCITS, in accordance with the definitions and conditions laid down in the Law of 2010.
-If the Investment Company is the receiving UCITS, the Investment Company shall decide on such a merger and its effective date.
-If the Investment Company is the merging UCITS and therefore no longer exists, the general shareholders' meeting shall decide on the merger and its effective date by a majority of the votes of the shareholders present or represented.
+D. The Investment Company may be the subject of cross-border and domestic mergers, either as a merging UCITS or as a receiving UCITS, in accordance with the definitions and conditions laid down in the Law of 2010.

+If the Investment Company is the receiving UCITS, the Board of Directors shall decide on such a merger and its effective date.

+If the Investment Company is the merging UCITS and therefore no longer exists, the shareholders' meeting shall decide on the merger and its effective date by a majority of the votes of the shareholders present or represented.
 The closing date of the merger is formally determined by a notarial deed.

-Shareholders will be notified of the merger on the Management Company's website at www.dws.com/fundinformation as well as in accordance with the regulations of the country of distribution.
-Shareholders may request the redemption or exchange of shares free of charge within a period of at least 30 days, as detailed in the relevant publication.
+Investors will be notified of the merger on the Management Company's website at www.dws. com/fundinformation as well as in accordance with the regulations of the country of distribution.
+Shareholders may request the redemption or exchange of shares free of charge within a period of at least thirty (30) days, as detailed in the relevant publication.